poppy-project/pypot/_sources/logging.txt

 * within each primitive
 * each request received by the server

-.. note:: As you probably do not want to log everything (Pypot is sending a lot of messages!!!), you have to select in the logging structure what is relevant in your program and define it in your logging configuration.
+.. note:: As you probably do not want to log everything (pypot is sending a lot of messages!!!), you have to select in the logging structure what is relevant in your program and define it in your logging configuration.

-Pypot's logging naming convention is following Pypot's architecture.
-Here is the detail of what Pypot is logging with the associated logger's name:
+Pypot's logging naming convention is following pypot's architecture.
+Here is the detail of what pypot is logging with the associated logger's name:

 * The logger's name **pypot.dynamixel.io** is logging information related to opening/closing port (INFO) and each sent/received package (DEBUG).
 The communication and timeout error are also logged (WARNING).
 This logger always provides you the port name, the baudrate and timout of your connection as extra information.